What Is The TOEFL Test?

 The TOEFL is divided into four sections that are each designed to determine your ability to communicate in English.
 These sections are:

-60 – 80 minutes, with 35-56 questions.
-The Reading section has three to four academic passages, similar to what you might find in a college-level textbook.
+54 – 72 minutes, with 30 – 40 questions*.
+The Reading section has between 3 – 4 academic passages that are similar to what you might find in a college-level textbook.
 You are asked to read each passage, and then answer questions designed to test your ability to comprehend the passage and interpret its meaning.

-60 – 90 minutes, with 34 – 51 questions.
-The Listening section consists of 6 – 9 passages, about 3 – 5 minutes long.
-The passages include student conversations and academic lectures and discussions, played only once.
-There are 5 – 6 corresponding questions that measure your ability to understand the main point as well as details, implications of ideas, and the speaker’s purpose.
+41 – 57 minutes, with 28 – 39 questions*.
+The Listening section consists of up to 7 listening items which are each between 3 – 5 minutes long.
+These recordings include student conversations and academic lectures and discussions, and all of the items are played only once.
+For each recording you listen to, there are 5 – 6 corresponding questions that measure your ability to understand the main point of the recording as well as details about it, the implications of the ideas it includes, and the speaker’s purpose.

-20 minutes, with six tasks.
-In two of the tasks, you are asked for your opinion on familiar topics.
-On the remaining four tasks, you will either listen to, or read a short passage, and answer questions based on the topics.
-The topics are either academic lectures or campus situations.
-You will be evaluated on your ability to understand the information and then communicate your thoughts spontaneously, coherently, and clearly.
+17 minutes, with 4 tasks.
+In 1 of the tasks, you are asked for your opinion on familiar topics.
+On the remaining 3 tasks, you will either listen to or read a short passage and answer questions based on the topics.
+The prompts for these tasks are either academic lectures or campus situations, and you will get 15 – 30 seconds to prepare your response.
+Then, you will have 45 – 60 seconds to speak.
+You will be evaluated on your ability to understand the information in the prompts and then communicate your thoughts spontaneously, coherently, and clearly.

-50 minutes, with two tasks.
+50 minutes, with 2 tasks.
 This section is designed to determine your ability to write in an academic setting.
-You will be asked to write a summary of a discussion (the Integrated Writing section) and an essay stating your opinion (the Independent Writing section).
+In the Integrated Writing task, you will have 20 minutes to write a summary of a discussion.
+In the Independent Writing task, you will have 30 minutes to write an essay stating your opinion or expressing your experience in response to a prompt.

-The Reading and Listening sections might include extra questions that don’t count toward your score.
+*The Reading and Listening sections might include extra questions that will not influence your score.
 These questions are being tested for future tests.
-This is the reason that the time and number of questions varies.

 How Is The TOEFL Scored?

-The TOEFL score range is between 0 and 120 points.
+The TOEFL score range is between 0 and 120 points, but each section also has its own reported score between 0 and 30:

 |Reading Section Score||0 – 30 points|